creditkarma/thrift-server/packages/dynamic-config/README.md

 }
 ```

-And the config loaded from Consul looks like this:
+And the Consul init method returned an object like this:

 ```json
 {